wepala/weos-documentation/content/docs/use-cases/define-delete-endpoint.md

 ---
 title: Delete content endpoints
+description: Delete content of a specific type via an endpoint.
 ---

 As developer you can create an endpoint that should be used to delete content of a specific type.
 The HTTP method and the